HaydenMacDonald/squashinformr/README.md

 ## License

-The `squashinformr` package is licensed under the
+The `squashinformr` package is released under a
-<a href="https://github.com/HaydenMacDonald/squashinformr/blob/master/LICENSE" target="_blank">MIT
+<a href="https://github.com/HaydenMacDonald/squashinformr/blob/master/LICENSE" target="_blank">GPL-3</a>
-LICENSE</a>.
+license.